History of Goa: Relations with neighboring powers

 The Kanara coastal regions lay immediately south of Goa.
 Many small principalities, largely autonomous, were under Vijayanagara, then Bijapur.
 Timoji, who played a role in the 1510 capture of Goa, was from Kanara, e.g., Honavar.
 Goa traded with various Kanara rulers, which was an important source of rice for domestic consumption; other goods were pepper for export and timber for ships building.
 The Portuguese had built a fort and ran a factory in Kanara, and were often in effective local control.
 The Nayak rulers of the Keladi ruling family, however, began to dispute with Goa over the prices paid for trade goods, and other issues.
 Goa was not able to pay the increases demanded.
 A series of treaties were nonetheless negotiated.
-Then hostile Dutch influence increased and Arabs from Muscat began to compete with Goa for the Kanara trade.Pearson (1987), p.20, Map 2: Honavar, Bhatkal.
+Then hostile Dutch influence increased and Arabs from Muscat began to compete with Goa for the Kanara trade.